Questions about Jobs?

 Thinking of doing your first ski season and would like to get to grips with how it all works?
 You've come to the right place.

 We've worked in catered chalet holidays for many years, and have done our time working for lots of other chalet holiday companies before starting our own luxury chalet holidays venture.
-Here's our insiders guide to chalet jobs.
+Here's the Chalets Meribel insiders guide to chalet jobs.
 Please note this is not specifically for our chalet company, we currently do not employ any chalet hosts.
 It's more of a general guide to chalet jobs for first timers.
 Enjoy.